Palaikastro Kouros

+Description

 The majority of its body (torso, legs, arms, and feet) is made of hippopotamus tooth covered with gold foil, but the hair part of the head is carved from gray-green serpentinite with rock-crystal eyes and ivory details.
 Where the carved surface survives relatively well, the carving is extremely detailed, showing the veins and tendons of the hands and feet.
 The face is completely missing, but the elaborate stone hairstyle, with "a shaved scalp and Mohawk-like crest", survives.
 The position of the arms can be parallelled in some terracotta figurines from Petsofas, a peak sanctuary overlooking the town.
 The ivory pieces were held together with olivewood dowels.

 The figure presumably represents the "young god" who had appeared relatively recently in Minoan religion, as a consort or son (or both?) of the main mother goddess.
 He has been regarded by some as a very early form of Zeus, the main god in much later Ancient Greek religion.
-Palaikastro is very close to one of the main traditional sites of the Dicktaian Cave where Zeus grew up.
+Palaikastro is very close to one of the main traditional sites of the Dictaean Cave where Zeus grew up.
 The "young god" may have been a "vegetable god" who died in the winter and was reborn in the spring each year, perhaps associated with the constellation of Orion.
 The figure has been burnt and apparently also deliberately smashed up, probably in the invasion of Crete by Mycenean Greece that is thought to have taken place around 1450 BC, when the city of Palaikastro was badly burned.
 Alternatively, it may have been destroyed by Minoan traditionalists, in a reaction to new Egyptian-influenced religious forms.